 Manny Orozco is a Filipino-Mexican American new media artist.

-His practice utilizes time-based and interactive mediums, applying: video, GIFs, interactive fiction, video games, and printed matter.
+His practice utilizes time-based and interactive mediums, comprising: video, GIFs, interactive fiction, video games, augmented reality, and printed matter.

 His work explores themes drawn from lived experiences and world events, including: identity and geo- politics, colonization and capitalism, IRL and URL environments, and the climate crisis.